Heritage Timeline

 OE-FASHION’s heritage is not defined by dates alone, but by the continuous discipline of craft transmission.
 This timeline records the evolution of our atelier — from its origins to its global practice today.

-Founding of OE-FASHION (Originally established as HongYunFa)
+Origins of the Atelier (Originally established as HongYunFa)

 The atelier was founded in Foshan with a deliberate purpose: to revive European furniture craftsmanship grounded in classical joinery, architectural proportion, and disciplined hand carving.